poseidonos/trident/docs/UserGuide.md

 proc.py|Process related API
-utils.py|APIs related to various operations such as creating/mounting file-systems, NVMe commands, threading and many more. target_utils.py|Target side API wrappers
+utils.py|APIs related to various operations such as creating/mounting file-systems, NVMe commands, threading and many more. target_utils.py|Target side API wrappers helper.py| methods contains API wrappers that can be used on both target and the host

 ### Docs:
 To generate API documentation of libraries, Doxygen tool is to be used.
 It can be done by installing doxygen: